twbs/bootstrap/site/docs/4.2/utilities/stretched-link.md

 ---
 layout: docs
 title: Stretched link
-description: Easily make an element which contains a stretched link clickable.
+description: Make any HTML element or Bootstrap component clickable by "stretching" a nested link via CSS.
 group: utilities
 ---

-Adding the `.stretched-link` class to a link will make the [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block) of the `::after` pseudo element of the link clickable.
-In most cases, this means that an element with `position: relative;` which contains a link with the `.stretched-link` class is clickable.
+Add `.stretched-link` to a link to make it's [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block) clickable via a `::after` pseudo element.
+In most cases, this means that an element with `position: relative;` that contains a link with the `.stretched-link` class is clickable.

-Cards are relative by default, so in this case you can safely add the `.stretched-link` class to a link in the card.
+Cards have `position: relative` by default in Bootstrap, so in this case you can safely add the `.stretched-link` class to a link in the card without any other HTML changes.

 {% capture example %}
 <div class="card" style="width: 18rem;">